jinaga/jinaga_com/src/content/documents/00-concepts/03-retrieviing-information.md

 title: "Retrieving Information"
 ---

-Once you've written a template function, you can query for facts matching that template.
+Once you've written a specification function, you can retrieve facts matching that specification.
+When you need those facts in a single snapshot, you will run a query.
+But when you need to be continuously informed about those facts, then you will start a watch.

+## Query

-The function `j.query` returns the results as an array.
+The function `j.query` returns facts matching a specification as an array.
-It takes a starting fact and a *preposition*.
-Use `j.for` to start a preposition, passing in a template function.
+The first parameter is a starting fact.
+The second is a *preposition*, which you create by calling `j.for` with a specification function.

 ```typescript
 const posts = await j.query(person, j.for(postsByAuthor));